Questions and answers about Hoppet and fossil-free constructions.

 Gothenburg City Council’s first task is to build a fossil-free preschool.
 The purpose is to highlight and push the issue and to inspire the industry to develop new fossil-free products and processes, but also promote and use the ones that already exist.
 It is a first step towards Gothenburg City, Sweden and the rest of the world's transformation into a fossil-free society without any climate impact.

-To get the most out of the project, we must address it as an innovation project for fossil-free construction.
+To get the most out of the project, we must address it as an innovation program for fossil-free construction.
 In other words, we will stimulate, inspire and push more than necessary for preschool.
 We will highlight both existing fossil-free products and new ones that will be identified and developed during the project.
 In the future, this will affect all the demands we make when it comes to construction projects in the City of Gothenburg.

 Why does the City of Gothenburg and its administration invest in this project?